MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/copilot/faq-copilot-fno-data-on-m365copilot.md

 ## What is Chat with finance and operations data on Microsoft 365 Copilot?

-This feature allows the users to use Microsoft 365 Copilot to chat with finance and operations data through virtual entities in Dataverse.
+This feature lets you use Microsoft 365 Copilot to chat with finance and operations data through virtual entities in Dataverse.

 ## What are capabilities of the Chat with finance and operations data on Microsoft 365 Copilot?

-This feature enables users with guided conversation experience to quickly identify the available inventory in Dynamics 365 finance and operation apps without leaving the work context in Microsoft 365.
+This feature provides you with a guided conversation experience to quickly identify the available inventory in finance and operation apps without leaving the work context in Microsoft 365.

 ## What is the intended use of the Chat with finance and operations data on Microsoft 365 Copilot?